 Insight 101: Choosing and Comparing Pupils

-Got an Ofsted inspector who wants to know how your Year 6 summer-born boys with SEN are performing compared to those with no SEN?
+Want to know how your Year 6 summer-born boys with SEND are performing compared to those with no SEND?
 That data might be a headache to extract from spreadsheets, but takes just a few clicks in Insight:

-Most contextual and key information about your pupils will be imported into Insight from SIMS (or whichever MIS you use) when you use the Update Pupils process.
+Most contextual and key information about your pupils will be imported into Insight from your MIS.

-Insight's Interventions and Groups functionality also lets you 'tag' pupils into any custom groups your school needs.
-This lets you record any interventions you're running in your school, as well as bespoke groups such as subject sets.
+Insight's Pupils Groups functionality also lets you 'tag' pupils into any custom groups your school needs.
+This lets you record bespoke groups such as subject sets.

 Introducing Filters and Groups

-Insight's simple filtering and grouping approach then makes it easy to look at different sets of pupils and/or compare them in various ways.
-It's the same method throughout the system, whether you're choosing which pupils to enter data for or which pupils to analyse via one of the cohort reports, so it's quick to pick up.
+Insight's simple filtering and grouping approach makes it easy to look at different sets of pupils and/or compare them in various ways.
+It's the same method throughout the system, whether you're choosing which pupils to enter data for or which pupils to analyse via one of the cohort reports.

 Use Filters to specify and narrow down the group you're looking at

 You can Filter Pupils to tell Insight which children you want to see.
-That might be the whole school, all your SEN pupils, just your class or a more specific subset.
+That might be the whole school, all your SEND pupils, just your class or a more specific subset.

 Use Groups to break down the group you're looking at into subsets